God’s Wisdom for Mothers: Launching Our Kids Toward Their God-given Dreams

 Drawing the Bible: Books of History (Joshua-Esther)

 I am excited to bring you Part 2 of Drawing the Bible.
-If you missed Part 1 (Genesis through Deuteronomy), be sure to check it out.
+If you missed Part 1 (Genesis through Deuteronomy), please check it out.

 Materials: a white board, or something to draw on; the Awana lesson that goes with each picture {The links for each are with the explanation of the picture(s) they match.}